Signs Your Dog Is Dying

 • While sometimes death can be very sudden, there are signs you can look for that can indicate your dog is nearing end of life.
 Intense lethargy, lack of interest in food, decreased ability to move around, incontinence, labored breathing, and behavior changes are a few things to watch for.

 • It is possible for dogs to pass away in their sleep, but death is not always peaceful.
-It is important to recognize end of life patterns and signs of suffering to make sure that interventions can be taken to avoid unnecessary discomfort.
+Ask your veterinarian for help to avoid unnecessary discomfort.

 • Many dogs know when it is time to pass and will show this in their behavior.